yolken/yolken-blog/site/_posts/2021-01-10-how-i-made-this-blog.md

 categories: general tech
 excerpt: |
     Every now and then, I get asked how I made this blog from a technical standpoint.
-In this post, I want to share the various options for hosting a blog online and describe why I made the particular technical choices I did.
+In this post, I want to share how my content is generated and hosted, and then describe some commonly-used, alternative approaches that I decided not to take.
 ---

 Every now and then, I get asked how I made this blog from a technical standpoint.
 In this